Health libraryBack to health library

 - Analgesics, such as acetaminophen, aspirin, ibuprofen, ketoprofen and naproxen.
 Analgesics can relieve the aches and pains associated with the flu and reduce fever.

-- Antitussives (cough suppressants).
+- Cough suppressants.
 Don't take these if you are coughing up mucus.
-Children under 4 years of age shouldn't take cough suppressants at all.
+Children under 6 years of age shouldn't take any over-the-counter medicines for cough and cold, according to the American Academy of Family Physicians.

 - Expectorants.
 These help by thinning mucus, making it easier to cough it up.